Pop-up Globe: Melbourne Transfer (September 2017 – February 2018)

 In a partnership with Live Nation, Pop-up Globe opened their first Australian transfer in Melbourne on 21 September 2017.
-Working with Camelspace, Stage Kings and the NZ production team, the third iteration of Pop-up Globe was constructed at the back of the Sidney Myer Music Bowl in the King’s Domain over August and September 2017, with the interior including the frons scenae from the Auckland playhouse.
-With some cast changes, the transfer featured the Queen’s Company’s productions of Much Ado About Nothing and Othello, and the King’s Company’s productions of As You Like It and Henry V. Regan Taylor took over the title role in Othello and partway through the season Asalemo Tofete took over the role of Benedick in Much Ado About Nothing.
-The King’s Company gave a special St Crispin’s Day performance of Henry V on 25 October 2017.
+The third iteration of Pop-up Globe was constructed at the back of the Sidney Myer Music Bowl in the King's Domain over August and September 2017, with much of the decorative interior including the frons scenae carefully dismantled anc shipped from the Ellerslie playhouse.
+With some cast changes, the transfer featured the Queen's Company's productions of Much Ado About Nothing and Othello, and the King's Company's productions of As You Like It and Henry V. Regan Taylor took over the title role in Othello and partway through the season Asalemo Tofete took over the role of Benedick in Much Ado About Nothing.
+The King's Company gave a special St Crispin's Day performance of Henry V on 25 October 2017.

 The four NZ shows were joined in repertory by a new production, Around The Globe In 60 Minutes, featuring an Australian cast and written especially for the playhouse by Tom Mallaburn and directed by John Walton.
-Around The Globe In 60 Minutes was an all-ages show designed to introduce younger audiences to the world in which Shakespeare wrote his plays with a fictional plot centred on William Davenant’s attempt to re-open the Globe Theatre during the English Civil War.
+Around The Globe In 60 Minutes was an all-ages show designed to introduce younger audiences to the world in which Shakespeare wrote his plays with a fictional plot centred on William Davenant's attempt to re-open the Globe Theatre during the English Civil War.

 The five productions played for a cumulative 299 performances before Pop-up Globe Melbourne finally closed on Sunday 12 February 2018.

-Nearly 150,000 people attended a performance at Pop-up Globe Melbourne.
+Approximately 150,000 people attended a performance at Pop-up Globe Melbourne.